-Prerequisite(s): ACC 201 (C minus grade or better) A continuation of Intermediate Accounting I, this course continues in-depth study of the financial reporting function of the accounting process.
-Includes the study of current technical practices and theory pertaining to accounting for investments, liabilities, pensions, income taxes, owners' equity, earnings per share, and the preparation of the statement of cash flows.
+Prerequisite(s): ACC 201 (minimum grade C minus or better)

+This is a continuation of Intermediate Accounting I. This course continues the in-depth study of the financial reporting process.
+It includes the study of current technical practices and theory pertaining to the accounting for operating assets, investments, liabilities, pensions, income taxes, owner's equity, earnings per share, and the preparation of the statement of cash flows.

-ACC 203 Cost/Managerial Accounting 3:3:0:0
+ACC 203 Cost/Managerial Accounting

-Prerequisite(s): ACC 161 (C minus grade or better) A study of cost and managerial principles and procedures as applied to manufacturing organizations, as well as service organizations.
-Topics include cost accounting reporting systems, job order and process costing, flexible budgeting, variance analysis, cost-volume-profit analysis, and capital budgeting.
-Computers are utilized in class projects.
+Prerequisite(s): ACC 161 (minimum grade C minus or better)

+A study of cost and managerial accounting principles and procedures as applied to manufacturing, merchandising and service organizations.
+Topics include cost terminology, job order and process costing, cost-volume-profit analysis, segment reporting, activity-based costing, operating budgets, variance analysis and capital budgets.